-This interactive simulation provides students with an opportunity to explore the three states of matter and their properties.
+This interactive simulation allows students to explore the three states of matter and their properties.

 Students can also explore interaction strength between atoms with the Lennard-Jones potential graph.

-This resource allows students to practice self-efficacy by changing the states of matter themselves.
+This resource allows students to practice self-efficacy by constructing their understanding of the states of matter through exploration.